ilyasolgun11/paws-play-pp1/README.md

 ## Site Overview <a name="site-overview"></a>

-The Paw's Play website is a service for people who want a trusted day care for their dogs, with eligibility criteria that seperates it from the competition by only housing dogs that wont endanger dogs under its care.
+The Paw's Play website is a service for people who want a trusted day care for their dogs, with eligibility criteria that separates it from the competition by only housing dogs that wont endanger dogs under its care.
-The users of this website will be able to find all relevant information about the day care; for example an elgibility form, contact information and about paw's play.
+The users of this website will be able to find all relevant information about the day care; for example an eligibility form, contact information and about paw's play.

 ![Responsive Site](assets/images/readme/responsive-site.png)